PdxCodeGuild/class_tardigrade/1 Python/docs/08 Strings.md

 ### Split: `a.split(b)`

-`s.split(delimeter)` splits a string into a list, if no parameter is given, it'll split on whitespace
+`s.split(delimiter)` splits a string into a list, if no parameter is given, it'll split on whitespace

 ```python
 fruits = 'apples, bananas, pears'